Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.03.01 =
+* Fix: Allow the section html in the form widget.
+Don't remove it when sanitizing.
+* Fix: Show the scrollbar for the list of fields in Chrome.
+Some devices don't allow scrolling without it.

 = 3.03 =
 * Fix: Custom css like #frm_field_196_container > label was being sanitized and preventing the > from working correctly
 * Fix: Allow <i icon="something"> to pass sanitization in checkbox and radio field options